egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/geocoder.md

 $geocoder->setFormat('json');
 ```

-## Geolocate a position
+## Geocode a position

-Now you have requested your geocoder, you are able to geolocate a position.
+Now you have requested your geocoder, you are able to geocode a position.
 The bundle allows you to request the google map geocoding API by two different ways.
 You have the choice between a simple address or an advanced geocoder request.

 ### Simple address